mmbman/Katagiri/1987-04-03-Platform-Sutra-Talk-4.md

 This is a really important point.
 Otherwise, you are always confused, and you doubt Buddha’s teaching.
 But if you understand these two points: well, whatever people say, Buddhism is *where*, you know?
 It’s alright, you can accept it, and you can take care of human life.
 Even [if] in the theological point of view Buddha’s teaching is lower than Christianity: it’s alright.
 But anyway, you should pay attention to these two points. *Then* you can really appreciate Buddha’s teaching.

 Even among Buddhism there are lots of schools. *Soko Gakai* in Minneapolis, [for example].
 Minneapolis *Soko Gakai* people always put you down: “Zen is stupid,” you know?
-Well, how can you do this, how can you take care of your human life right in the middle of that confusion?
+Well, [...] how can you take care of your human life right in the middle of that confusion?
 You should know [these] most important points of Buddhist practice; otherwise, you’re always confused.
 Even within your personal life, you don’t know how to take care of human life.

 So I think this sutra [says this].
 Even if you don’t believe Dogen’s teaching, I think this sutra [talks] about this point.
 That point [is], liberation must be liberated from liberation.

 What do [I] mean?
-If you practice, you can get the result, naturally: good or bad, right and wrong.
+If you practice, you can get the result, naturally: good or bad, right [or] wrong.
 By the experience of [stumbling] again and again, then you can realize... well, liberation.
 But *that* liberation is not real liberation, [the] real purpose.
 Liberation must be liberated.
 That means just achieving continuity of going beyond.
-Because you have to build up peaceful world where?
+Because you have to build up [a] peaceful world where?
 Right here.
 [The] saha world.

 It’s not a discussion, anyway.
 You should do it.

 But if I [say], “You should do it.
 [It’s] not discussion.
 Keep your mouth shut,” then you are suffocated to death.
 That’s why let’s understand Buddha’s teaching.
 So we should open our mouths.
-But if your open your mouth, very naturally you are really crazy about the teaching, and [also you have] complaints.
+But if you open your mouth, very naturally you are really crazy about the teaching, and [also you have] complaints.
 That makes you [suffer more].
 So you should know the main point of the buddhas’ practice.

 #### 1:08:20 end of recording